Caridina Cantonensis Crystal Red Shrimp

 E. Plant selection

 Plants play an important role in creating a natural and comfortable environment for Caridina shrimp.
-In the shrimp-keeping hobby, mosses are the favorite type of plant, followed by other popular options such as subwassertang, java fernOpens in a new tab., and Anubis.
+In the shrimp-keeping hobby, mosses are the favorite type of plant, followed by other popular options such as subwassertang, java fern, and Anubis.

 Mosses provide an excellent source of hiding places and food for the shrimp, and their soft, feathery texture adds an attractive dimension to the tank.
 Subwassertang and java fern are popular for their ability to thrive in low-light conditions, making them ideal for a shrimp tank.
 Anubias is another favorite among breeders, known for its hardiness and ability to grow in various water conditions.